-Brandon Schneider is now in his fifth season at the helm of the Kansas women’s basketball program.
+Brandon Schneider is entering his seventh season at the helm of the Kansas women’s basketball program.
 He became the sixth head coach to lead the Jayhawks when he was hired on April 20, 2015.

-Using the momentum from a 7-1 start to 2018-19, which led to the Jayhawks receiving votes in both the AP and USA Today Coaches polls, Kansas concluded nonconference action with a 10-1 record and a tournament title after winning the Duel in the Desert in Las Vegas.
+In his fourth season, Schneider kicked off the 2018-19 slate with a 7-1 start, which led to the Jayhawks receiving votes in both the AP and USA Today Coaches polls, Kansas concluded nonconference action with a 10-1 record and a tournament title after winning the Duel in the Desert in Las Vegas.

 Under Schneider’s guidance, two Jayhawks reached the 1,000-point plateau during the 2018-19 season.
 Both Kylee Kopatich and Jessica Washington recorded over 1,000 points in their careers.

 Two Jayhawks received All-Big 12 honors in 2019 with the senior duo of Kopatich and Christalah Lyons being named to the honorable mention team.
 The selection marks Lyons’ second All-Big 12 honor in two seasons and the first of Kopatich’s four-year career.
 Off the hardwood, Kansas had four student-athletes garner Academic All-Big 12 honors, including three selected to the first team and one to the second team.